 In Estate Planning Awareness, General Estate Planning, revocable living trust, Trusts

-Blog 3 photoWhile everyone should have a durable power of attorney that appoints someone to act for them if they become incapacitated, in some circumstances it is not enough.
+blog 3 photoWhile everyone should have a durable power of attorney that appoints someone to act for them if they become incapacitated, in some circumstances it is not enough.
 In these cases, a revocable trust can help.

 A durable power of attorney allows you to appoint someone you trust to step in for you to handle financial and legal matters if you become incapacitated.
 We all are at risk of incapacity from illness or injury, whether temporary or permanent.
 Of course, this risk rises as we get older.
 Without someone in place to handle legal and financial matters, bills can go unpaid, contracts can’t be signed, homes can’t be refinanced, leases can’t be terminated, investments go unmonitored and unadjusted, and families often fight over who is in charge.
 The remedy of seeking court-appointed conservatorship is expensive, cumbersome, and time-consuming.
 It’s best that you pick your own person or people for this role.